maisanchezba/FluxNoise/README.md

 # FluxNoise
-This repository has code and simulations used for modeling the dynamics and behavior of a TLSs spins bath coupled to a superconducting qubit loop
+This repository has code and simulations used for modeling the dynamics and behavior of a TLSs spins bath coupled to a superconducting qubit loop.
+The effect of both qubit magnetic field and external magnetic field are taken into account for solving the TLSs system.

 ## 1. Installing the superconducting version of FastHenry